malwaremama/SkilletPurgatory/README.md

 #### Purpose:
 This skillet can be used to demo the auto-tagging feature in PAN-OS 8.x and onward by detecting and quarantine botnet hosts that would closely mimick a customer environment.
 It will auto-tag the host into a dynamic address group and isolate them in a deny security rule.

 #### Requirements and Dependencies:
 This demo is based off of resources available in the SE LiAB v2.x.
-You will need these host VM's up and running:
+You will need these host VM's up and running in order to execute the demo:
-* msft-esm-dc (DNS and UID Server)
+* msft-esm-dc (Internal DNS server and UID Server)
-* msft-victim-7 (to query the bad thingz)
+* msft-victim-7 (Query all the bad thingz)
 * pan-panos-vm50

 It is assumed that you have all the appropriate content updates already installed for the PA-VM as well as active subscriptions for Threat Prevention and URL Filtering (DNS Subscription is optional).

 #### Walkthrough:
 Import this into Panhandler and you just SEND IT!
 Panhandler will push these configuration items to the specified environment(s) within Panhandler.